The Maker (film)

 The Maker is a 1997 American drama film written by Rand Ravich and directed by Tim Hunter.
-The Maker was released in the United States on October 17, 1997.
+It premiered in the United States on October 17, 1997.

 Plot

-Josh (Jonathan Rhys Meyers) is a high school boy who lives with his adoptive parents and is involved in little crimes with his friends, including young lesbian Bella (Fairuza Balk).
-His elder brother Walter (Matthew Modine) suddenly comes back home after leaving home ten years prior when he was 18 and not being heard of all those years.
+Josh is a high school boy who lives with his adoptive parents and is involved in little crimes with his friends, including young lesbian Bella.
+His elder brother, Walter, returns home after leaving home ten years prior when he was 18 and not being heard of all those years.
 Walter starts to involve Josh in various new criminal activities, including robbery.